SUSYUSTC/MathTranslate/README.md

 1. A [mathpix](https://mathpix.com/) account.
 Unfortunately, it is not totally free.
 The current price is free for 100 screenshots (requires an educational email in registeration) and $5 per month for 5000 screenshots.
 2. Python3 and pip.
 3. texlive (or any other tool to generate pdf from tex).
 For Chinese you would need CJK package.
 4. (For users with IP address in China mainland): A [tencent translation api account](https://cloud.tencent.com/product/tmt).
 After registering you can get secret ID and secret key at [tencent console](https://console.cloud.tencent.com/cam/capi).
 In `mathtranslate/config.py`, replace `tencent_secret_id` and `tencent_secret_key` with your ID and key.
+Tencent Translate is the translation API with the highest free quota in our knowledge besides Google Translate, with a free quota of 5 million characters per month, and no fee will be deducted if there is no manual recharge (that is, there is no need to worry about misuse).

 ## Installation
 `pip install --upgrade mathtranslate`